albertpatterson/face-decoration-3/README.md

 ### Code Your Logic to Position the Decoration

-update "code.js" to correctly calculate the drawing properties for your decoration. - the face parameter includes data like the following:
+Update "code.js" to correctly calculate the drawing properties for your decoration.
 ![Edit code.js](./doc/code_edit.gif 'Edit code.js')

 #### Keypoints (JSON)